neondatabase-labs/pgpi/README.md

 1. Downgrade that to `channel_binding=disable`; or
 2. Downgrade to `channel_binding=prefer` _and_ use the `--override-auth` option to have `pgpi` perform authorization on the client’s behalf (cleartext, MD5 and SCRAM auth are supported, by requesting the client’s password in cleartext); or
 3. Supply `pgpi` with precisely the same certificate and private key the server is using, via the `--ssl-cert` and `--ssl-key` options.

+### Security: connection to server

+`pgpi` has `--sslmode` and `--sslrootcert` options that work the same as `libpq`'s.
+To secure the onward connection to a server with an SSL certificate signed by a public CA, specify `--sslrootcert=system`.

 ### Logging